5 Best Cashless Payment Options in India

 UPI allows a customer to pay directly from a bank account to different merchants, both online and offline, without the hassle of typing credit card details, IFSC code, or net banking/wallet passwords.

-You just have to download the app from Play Store and install in the phone and set app login, create virtual address and add your bank account with Setting M-Pin and you can start transacting using UPI.
+You just have to download the app from Play Store and install in the phone and set app login, create a virtual address, and add your bank account with Setting M-Pin and you can start transacting using UPI.

 3. Debit cards and credit cards